-One thing that makes the Great Lakes so great is the beaches.
-Sandy bluffs rolling down to sparkling blue fresh water make for endless fun, whether you're looking to swim, hike, build sandcastles, or just lay out a beach towel and relax.
-The newly designated Indiana Dunes National Park along Lake Michigan is one of the most perfect stretches of beachfront in the whole Midwest.
-Take this scenic cruise from the very Northwestern edge of the state, and end in South Bend for good measure.
-It's an utterly underrated but absolutely perfect weekend trip!
+Sandy bluffs rolling down to the sparkling blue fresh water of the Great Lakes make for endless opportunities for fun—whether you're looking to swim, hike, build sandcastles, or just lay out a beach towel and relax.
+Indiana Dunes National Park, located along the shore of Lake Michigan, is one of the most perfect stretches of beachfront in the whole Midwest.

 Continue your relaxing trip with a stop at Portage Lakefront and Riverwalk, which offers one-of-a-kind views of the majestic Lake Michigan.
 This once-industrial stretch of shore has recently been restored to its beautiful natural state.
 Take a slow stroll on the pier and watch as the boats come in and out from sea or catch the sunset to make your evening more special.
 You can even see the Chicago skyline on a clear day.
 Thirty minutes is all you need to melt the stress away.
 Watch the birds, fish in the water, do some meditating... whatever makes you feel relaxed!

-Your weekend gets exceptionally better the moment make your way to the incredible Indiana Dunes National Park.
-Hugging 15 dune-studded miles of Lake Michigan, it’s no wonder that this was recently designated as the country's newest National Park.
-Indiana Dunes is more than just beachfront; it protects forests and wetland as well.
-With various beaches and access points; the informational Indiana Dunes National Lakeshore Visitor Center and the Paul H. Douglas Center for Environmental Education; several campgrounds and more than 50 miles of trail for hiking; this park offers more than just a day at the beach.
-A can't-miss site is West Beach; take the Succession Trail to the top of the dunes to see all the way to Chicago.
+Hugging 15 dune-studded miles of Lake Michigan, it’s no wonder that Indiana Dunes was designated as a national park in 2019.
+Indiana Dunes is more than just a beachfront; it includes forests and wetland as well as various beaches, the Indiana Dunes National Lakeshore Visitor Center and the Paul H. Douglas Center for Environmental Education, several campgrounds, and more than 50 miles of trail for hiking.
+A can't-miss site is West Beach—take the Succession Trail to the top of the dunes to see all the way to Chicago.

-For another stop you won’t want to miss at Indiana Dunes, head over to beautiful Porter Beach nestled on the southern shore of Lake Michigan.
-The spacious Porter Beach gives you plenty of room to set up for the day to enjoy the beach and some outdoor activities.
-You can even run up and down (and jump off!) the dunes if you’re feeling extra adventurous.
-The beach has bathrooms, showers to rinse off the sand, and parking: all the amenities you need to make a day at the beach perfectly comfortable!
+For another stop you won’t want to miss at Indiana Dunes, head over to beautiful Porter Beach, nestled on the southern shore of Lake Michigan.
+The spacious beach gives you plenty of room to set up for the day to enjoy outdoor activities with access to bathrooms, parking, and showers to rinse off all that sand.

-Take a break from the beach and water fun and spend a few hours admiring the incredible architecture, history, and design of five houses from the 1933 “Century of Progress” World’s Fair.
-These were moved to Indiana from Chicago.
-The five homes (the Cypress Log Cabin, the House of Tomorrow, Florida Tropical, Armco Ferro, and the Wieboldt-Rostone houses) kept the theme of the fair, and featured innovative building materials, modern home appliances, and new construction techniques.
-While you can admire the houses from afar year round, the homes are open to the public only once a year.
-It's well worth it to see which of the "innovations" took off, and which didn't!
+Take a break from the beach and spend some time admiring the incredible architecture, history, and design of five houses from the 1933 “Century of Progress” World’s Fair.
+Moved to Indiana from Chicago, the five homes—the Cypress Log Cabin, House of Tomorrow, Florida Tropical, Armco Ferro, and Wieboldt-Rostone houses—featured innovative building materials, modern home appliances, and new construction techniques.
+While you can admire the houses from afar year round, the homes are open to the public once a year via a National Park Service tour in September; tickets go on sale in early August and sell out quickly.

-Washington Park Beach is the perfect mix of beach and access to endless entertainment nearby.
-The whole family can spend a full day here and explore attractions nearby.
-Whether you want to visit the zoo, hike to the lighthouse, or enjoy a nice meal with the family, there’s a little something for everyone.
+The whole family will find something to do at Washington Park Beach, whether it’s a visit to the zoo, a hike to the lighthouse, or enjoying a nice meal with the family.
 There are concessions, lifeguards, picnic tables, parking, and everything you need for a day at the beach as well.
-If you need more photos to take home to share with your friends, try and snag a photo of the sunset, with the Chicago skyline in the distance.
+If you’re around at sunset, it’s the perfect time to take a photo with the Chicago skyline in the distance.
 Feeling fancy after a long day at the beach?
 Have a drink at the nearby rooftop bar, or try your luck at the casino.

-Make your way to the lovely International Friendship Botanic Gardens, where you have access to over 105 acres filled with some of the most beautiful scenery and animal life around.
-The Gardens are filled with a diverse selection of nature and wildlife, including muskrats, geese, turtles, and deer, and there are an endless number of trails waiting to be explored, many of which have been in use since Native Americans called this area home.
-There are gardens representing various nations (from Lithuania to Italy and everywhere in between), along with a Chinese bridge, a butterfly garden, rose and lily gardens, and tons more.
+The more than 100-acre International Friendship Botanic Gardens are filled with a diverse selection of nature trails and wildlife, including muskrats, geese, turtles, and deer.
+Gardens representing various nations (from Lithuania to Italy and beyond) bloom alongside a Chinese bridge, a butterfly garden, and rose and lily gardens.
 The Friendship Botanic Gardens is a volunteer-based nonprofit that is dedicated to sharing the beauty of nature and wildlife with all those who wish to stop by.
-It is a community treasure to Michigan City, and should not be missed.

-All aboard… your next stop at Hesston Steam Museum is one you will remember for ages.
-As you step foot in this unique and incredibly engaging museum, choose to ride one of three different steam railroads and experience the magic of the Industrial Age-- with hundreds of artifacts and old machinery on display.
+All aboard!
+Your next stop is the unique and engaging Hesston Steam Museum.
+Visitors can choose to ride one of three different steam railroads and experience the magic of the Industrial Age with hundreds of artifacts and old machinery on display.
 Each of the railroads has a unique story sure to keep you entertained.
-In addition to railroads, the museum is also home to the Houston Sawmill, the Steam Crane, and the popular Rustic Blacksmith Shop.
-If you want a little taste of industrial trains and life in the Industrial Age, don’t miss the Hesston Steam Museum.
+The museum is also home to the Houston Sawmill, the Steam Crane, and the popular Rustic Blacksmith Shop.

-As your weekend or extended vacation draws to a close and you approach your final destination of South Bend, make sure to stop by the incredible Studebaker National Museum to explore world-class exhibits.
-The 55,000-square-foot state of the art museum was built to honor the rich industrial heritage of the South Bend area, and all the men and women who played a key role in the industrial revolution.
-With permanent exhibits including displays on the military, the 1st Source Bank presidential carriage collection, and a total of 33+ vehicles, there are plenty of reasons to spend an afternoon at this unique and fun museum.
+The 55,000-square-foot state-of-the-art Studebaker National Museum was built to honor the rich industrial heritage of the South Bend area, and all the men and women who played a key role in the industrial revolution.
+With permanent exhibits including displays on the military, the presidential carriage collection (including the carriage Abraham Lincoln used the night of his assassination), and more than 30 vehicles, there are plenty of reasons to spend an afternoon at this museum.

-Finish your weekend getaway with a bang and spend your last few moments free from everyday life enjoying this top-rated KOA property.
-Located in the middle of South Bend and Elkhart (just 7 miles from the esteemed University of Notre Dame), there are plenty of things to see and do nearby, including the Hudson Museum, Amish country, the RV Hall of Fame, and more.
-Offering spacious Deluxe Cabins, laundry on site, and tons of activities for everyone (from mini golf to a petting zoo to a pool), the South Bend / Elkhart North KOA is a little slice of heaven to enjoy before you head back to your routine.
+Finish your getaway with a stay at this top-rated KOA property.
+Located in the middle of South Bend and Elkhart (just 7 miles from the University of Notre Dame), there are plenty of things to see and do nearby, including the Hudson Museum, Amish country, the RV Hall of Fame & Museum, and more.
+Offering spacious Deluxe Cabins, laundry on site, and tons of activities for everyone (from mini golf to a petting zoo to a pool), the South Bend / Elkhart North KOA is a little slice of heaven to enjoy before you head back home.

 Banner Photo Credit: Shutterstock